demidenm/PyReliMRI/docs/icc_funcs.rst

    :alt: Figure 1: HCP Left Hand (A) and Left Foot (B) Activation maps.
    :figclass: align-center

-To use the `voxelwise_icc` function you have to provide the following information:
+To use the `voxelwise_icc` function, you have to provide the following information:
     - multisession_list: A list of listed paths to the Nifti z-stat, t-stat or beta maps for sess1, 2, 3, etc (or run 1,2,3..)
     - mask: The Nifti binarized masks that will be used to mask the 3D volumes.
     - icc_type: The ICC estimate that will be calculated for each voxel.
 Options: `icc_1`, `icc_2`, `icc_3`.
 Default: `icc_3`